bitmeta69/securedrop/PROPOSAL.md

 1. Tell the Server what we have: nothing.
-2. The server enumerates its current _index_: the UUIDs and versions (hashes) of all sources, submissions, and replies.
+2. The server enumerates its current _index_: the UUIDs and versions (hashes) of all sources.
 3. Ask the server for what we're missing: everything.
-4. The server returns the metadata for all sources, submissions, and replies.
+4. The server returns the metadata for all sources and their _collections_ (submissions and replies).

 ```mermaid
 sequenceDiagram